 The employee voice is a powerful tool.
 When employees feel they can speak up and share ideas, knowledge, opinions, feedback and concerns, this means your company likely enjoys high levels of engagement, ownership of work, trust, respect and inclusion among its people.
 It’s also a great means for companies to improve and innovate.
 However, if you’re struggling to get your employees to speak up, enlist the 10 tips outlined here.

 Encouraging employees to use their voice is a strong indicator of a healthy speak-up, listen-up culture.
-To learn more about creating a workplace in which everyone feels comfortable speaking up, download our free magazine: The Insperity guide to company culture.
+To learn more about creating a workplace in which everyone feels comfortable speaking up, download our free magazine: How to develop a top-notch workforce that will accelerate your business.